Lira popular: Printing

 Lira popular was printed in various formats throughout its history.
-The early editions of these popular pages (called "liras") in Chile measured 26 x 35 cm, but they gradually grew in size to 54 x 38 cm.
-The modern liras maintain a similar size.
-Each sheet of a lira contains 5 to 8 poems accompanied by pictures and drawings, typically created by the poets themselves.
-These illustrations serve to depict and enhance the theme of the work.
-The pictures complement the narrative of the poems.
+Early editions in Chile typically measured 26 x 35 cm, but they gradually grew in size to 54 x 38 cm.
+Each sheet contains five to eight poems accompanied by illustrations, often created by the poets themselves to enhance the narrative of the work.

 There are two types of images commonly found in lira popular.
-The first type is woodcut, where rough artwork was provided to the poets for them to describe in verse.
-The signature of the engraver was often omitted, although Adolfo Reyes was responsible for many of the illustrations.
-He illustrated his verses using a penknife and raulí board.
-The second type of image is known as cliché.
-These preexisting images were not always directly related to the content but were used for decorative purposes.
-The titles of lira popular are similar to the prominent headlines seen in today's newspapers, employing a large font to attract attention.
+The first is the woodcut, where poets or artists carved rough artwork into wood blocks.
+While the signature of the engraver was often omitted, Adolfo Reyes was responsible for many of these illustrations, carving his verses using a penknife and raulí board.
+The second type of image is the cliché.
+These were pre-existing, mass-produced plates that were not always directly related to the poem's content but were used for decorative purposes.
+The titles used in lira popular functioned similarly to modern newspaper headlines, employing large, bold fonts to attract public attention.